diedummydie/ButtonSwap3DSx/README.md

 Finally, clone this repository.
 If you would prefer to work with the upstream project, you may need to remove references to SeedDB in cia.rsf and cia_mode3.rsf as I did.

-The instructions for each type of mapping are provided in [source/injected.s](../master/source/injected.s).
+The instructions for each type of mapping are provided in source/injected.s.
 Micahjc provided a Java app to generate the correct button masks and coordinate values.
 When you have saved your mappings into this file, you will need to compile it.
 To build, change to the ButtonSwap3DS directory in a terminal, then run make.

-For example, this is the code I wrote for the ButtonSwap3DSx configuration which is included in the compiled release here.
+For example, this is the code for the ButtonSwap3DSx configuration which is included in the release here.

 ```asm
 @ Swap A|B